damianc/dev-notes/expressjs/response-object.md

 // 'http://mysubdomain.example.com'
 ```

+* object as the value

 ```
-// object as the value parameter
 // serialized as JSON
 // parsed by bodyParser() middleware